:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Fairly large and heavy

 While most foot massagers focus solely on your feet, the Best Choice Products Shiatsu Foot Massager can be used up to your ankles, too.
-Our testers loved the flexibility the long cord provides, plus the ability to customize your massage with pulsing, kneading, and rolling motions.
-"I love the different massage options for this massager.
-It can target different reflex points on your feet, and the changing directions feel great," they shared.
+We love the flexibility the long cord provides, plus the ability to customize your massage with pulsing, kneading, and rolling motions.
+The different massagers can target different reflex points on your feet, and the changing directions feel great against your skin.

-You can adjust the settings via its remote control—another separating feature, according to our expert testers.
+You can adjust the settings via its remote control, which separates it from the rest.
 The device is designed to target key pressure points in the foot, and the open-ended foot spaces are high enough to massage tired ankles.

-It’s worth noting how intense the pressure is: Although our testers generally liked this level of intensity, it could be a drawback for some, especially anyone with chronic pain or sensitivities.
+It’s worth noting how intense the pressure is: While we generally liked this level of intensity, it could be a drawback for some, especially anyone with chronic pain or sensitivities.
 It's also quite large, making it difficult to store (and lug from storage to room), costing some points in the design category.

 Price at time of publish: $100